 Oh, and the dressing?
 Yum!
 It’s creamy without cream, tart from the lemon, and with an amazing nutty and robust flavor.
 Even if you’re not a big fan of tahini, pick some up and make this dressing.
 You will not be sorry.
 (True story – not a big fan of tahini here, but I’ve been making this dressing for a few years now and it has completely changed my opinion.)

-- Roast the delicata squash with chickpeas in the oven.
+- Roast it along with chickpeas in the oven.

 - Prep the kale, pomegranate, red onion, pepitas, and feta.